Bardoe-Engineering-Classes/project-1-tghju/README.md

 - What is your system supposed to do?
 - How should the inputs affect the outputs?
 - What are the three distinct output behaviors you planned?

+My idea is to have three potentiometers each change the strength of one of the colors of an RGB LED.
+This makes it easy to make different colors by having different combinations of the three and their intensities.

 ---